nadako/HaxeManual/gitbook/type-system-structural-subtyping.md

 ## 3.5.2 Structural Subtyping

-> ##### Define: Structural Subtyping
+{% define "Structural Subtyping" %}
->
+Structural subtyping defines an implicit relation between types that have the same structure.
-> Structural subtyping defines an implicit relation between types that have the same structure.
+{% enddefine %}

 Structural sub-typing in Haxe is allowed when unifying